Neurology and Neurosurgery

 How is a pituitary tumor diagnosed?

 An MRI scan is required to diagnose a pituitary tumor.
-Someone may also have blood tests and eye exams depending on their symptoms.
+You could also have blood tests and eye exams depending on your symptoms.

 Some people may also see an eye doctor.
 Vision problems associated with pituitary tumors include: